A dark night of the soul is not an identity crisis; it a frightening state of liminality that results in an absolute loss of our identity.

 Our imagination creates a reality that is just as real as something that is “out there.”
 If we are seeing something internally, then it is there and it is real.
 The experience of a dream is just as real as the experience of looking at a tree.
 Perhaps demons have always been of our own conjuring, and our interior world of the spirit is their natural habitat.
 There is nothing “out there” that isn’t also “in here;” and in this sense, demons can only be of our own conjuring.

-To ignore the messages that seem to originate in that untraceable location we call our intuition, is to ignore our higher and more artistic sensibilities.
-It is a courageous endeavour to inhabit those places of our being that lie beyond immediate sensory perception and spaces that do not conform to our collective compendium of knowledge and assumed belief.
-Have we become so confined by externality that we deny the possibly of other modes of perception and being?
+To ignore the messages that seem to originate in that untraceable location we call our intuition is to ignore our higher and more artistic sensibilities.
+It is a courageous endeavor to inhabit those places of our being that lie beyond immediate sensory perception and spaces that do not conform to our collective compendium of knowledge and assumed belief.
+Have we become so confined by externality that we deny the possibility of other modes of perception and being?

 A dark night of the soul is an artistic journey into that which literally may destroy us, but it also may renew us.